immannan/elasticsearch/md/Lab_10.md

 Download the latest MySQL JDBC Driver, also known as **Connector**/**J**, from <https://dev.mysql.com/downloads/connector/j/>.
-At the time of writing this book, the latest version is 5.1.45, which works with MySQL 5.5, 5.6, and 5.7.
+At the time of writing this course, the latest version is 5.1.45, which works with MySQL 5.5, 5.6, and 5.7.
 Download the `.tar`/`.zip` file containing the driver and extract it into your system.
 The path of this extracted `.jar` file should be updated in